 Successful PFTM caregivers are teachers at heart, people who are motivated to coach and who empower their clients to do for themselves and gain ownership over their lives.

 I didn’t fully understand this until I met Lenny*, a man with autism in his late-fifties who’d spent most of his adult life in institutions.
-Lenny was a new client in a shared living house whose professional family coaches were Kara and Michael.* After only a few months, it was clear that Lenny had benefitted a great deal from excellent coaching that emphasized self-governance and empowerment.
+Lenny was a client in a shared living house that I supervised before joining NEXT for AUTISM.
+His professional family coaches were Kara and Michael.* After only a few months, it was clear that Lenny had benefitted a great deal from excellent coaching that emphasized self-governance and empowerment.
 Kara and Michael, whom we trained, had met and exceeded some of the key outcomes measurements of the program.
 Lenny’s behavior proved it.
 Here are a few examples.

 Choice and Control

 Having lived in an institution, Lenny had been highly supervised.
 Despite how capable he was, he had to ask permission for almost everything he did.
 It was a contrast to his new home, where Lenny appeared to have control over his daily life and ownership of his decisions.
 He was taught to dress himself, make his own lunch, and go about his day with greater purpose and ease.
 Kara and Michael worked with Lenny closely on making choices that were appropriate for him and that he owned.

 Lenny didn’t hesitate to move around and take initiative in his new home.
 He welcomed me at the door with great excitement, clapping his hands gleefully and inviting me into his home.
 He then gave me a detailed tour of the rooms, making sure to show off his kitchen, a very special place since he had not been allowed into the kitchen at the institution.
 I never once saw Lenny ask permission from Kara or Michael to open doors or cabinets or to move around freely.
 They made family decisions, such as planning meals and chores, together.